Three policy changes that can unleash the potential of video KYC facility

 Three policy changes that can unleash the potential of video KYC facility4 min read .
-Updated: 17 Jun 2020, 11:37 PM IST
+17 Jun 2020

 It’s necessary to learn from the data and overcome the current challenges